 - Avoid alcohol, especially if you have high risk factors for cancer.
 Studies are showing that alcohol causes cancer of the oropharynx, larynx, oesophagus, liver, colon, rectum and breast.

-One additional note for treating cancer: There is evidence that a ketogenic diet may be beneficial for reversing cancer.
-This is a low carb, high fat, relatively low protein diet.
+One additional note for treating cancer: There is new and emerging evidence that a ketogenic diet combined with fasting may be beneficial for reversing cancer.
+This is a low carb, high fat, moderate protein diet.
 Click here to read more.

 Please share and +1!